strongloop/strongloop.com2/_posts/2019-05-08-building-an-online-game-with-loopback-4-pt2.md

 In the last episode, we used a while loop to generate continuous character IDs.
 However, that could be disaster in a real world application.
 Because fetching data from database is expensive.
 We don't want to do that hundreds times to just find a unique character ID.
 On the other hand, we don't really need continuous IDs, we only need unique IDs to distinguish characters.
 So we will use a better approach to generate universally unique IDs (UUID).

 We are going to use a third-party library called [uuid](https://www.npmjs.com/package/uuid).
-Run `npm install --save @types/uuid` in your project root to install it.
+Run `npm install --save @types/uuid` at your project root to install it.

 Then go back to `src/models/character.model.ts` and change the type of `id` to string.
 Because [uuid](https://www.npmjs.com/package/uuid) can only generate string IDs.